Hermitage applies for $1M grant for animal shelter - NewsBreak

 Hermitage applies for $1M grant for animal shelter

 HERMITAGE, Pa.
-(WKBN)- The Hermitage city Commissioners voted last week to apply for the Statewide Local Share Assessment grant from the Commonwealth Finance Authority.
+(WKBN)- Hermitage city commissioners voted last week to apply for the Statewide Local Share Assessment grant from the Commonwealth Finance Authority.

-It is worth $1 million and would be the money needed to finally break ground on the new animal shelter.Get ready to ‘spring forward’: Daylight saving time begins soon
+It is worth $1 million and would be the money needed to finally break ground on a new building for the Shenango Valley Animal Shelter.Get ready to ‘spring forward’: Daylight saving time begins soon

+The shelter is over capacity.
+It serves multiple municipalities in Mercer County.

 Board of Commissioners President Duane Piccirilli said that the circumstances the last few years have put them behind.